Tykay99/BurrowsWheeler/README.md

 ## BurrowsWheeler

-Either transform or inverse transform a given string, using its CircularSuffixArray representation, to increases the likelihood of charachters occuring in close succesion to each other
+Either transform or inverse transform a given string, using its CircularSuffixArray representation, to increases the likelihood of charachters occuring in close succesion to each other.
+Use key-indes counting to apply algorithm efficiently.

 The typical run-time for transformation is n * log_R (n) and for inverse transformation is n + R